wavemaker/docs/website/blog/2020-04-23-deployment-to-digital-ocean.md

 So then why do you need Kubernetes and what can be done with it?

-Kubernetes deployments, you can say, are nothing but containerized deployments only with Kubernetes providing you with a framework to manage container resources, scaling and failover for your application.
+Kubernetes deployments, you can say, are nothing but containerized deployments only, with Kubernetes providing you with a framework to manage container resources, scaling and failover for your application.
 For ex: if a container goes down, another container needs to start.
 Wouldn’t it be easier if this behavior was handled by a system?
 Kubernetes helps us with this process and many other features that are good for the infrastructures!